 Nails, if not properly care for may go from healthy-looking to weak, brittle nails.
 In more extreme cases, they may even stop growing.

 And when these happen, you may be forced to ask questions like why is my fingernail not growing, why are my fingernails or toenail not growing?
 How do I get my nails to grow?
 Or my fingernail won’t grow back.
 What do I do?

-Well, if you’re among those who at some point asked themselves this kind of questions?
+Well, if you’re among those whom at some point had asked themselves this kind of questions?
 Then you’re the reason why this article was written.

 But before I go straight to answering your questions as to why have your fingernails stopped growing, let me ask.